CapnOdin/GridGUI/docs/Classes/Column.md

     ####expanders
     !!! info ""

-        **desc**: The sum of all the horisontal expansion weights of cells that are in this column.
+        **desc**: The sum of all the horizontal expansion weights of cells that are in this column.

         **type**: number